-Blessing 2's shell is made of transparent 3D printed medical-grade UV resin, while the faceplate was made out of CNC stainless steel with Blessing 2 logo engraved on it.
+Blessing 2’s shell is made of transparent 3D printed medical-grade UV resin, while the faceplate was made out of CNC stainless steel with the Blessing 2 logo engraved on it.
 It was a well-made shell for sure, as it feels very solid and premium on the hand.
 But most importantly, you can have a custom engraving with the waifu of your choice on the empty faceplate as well now.

 This combination makes the shell become heavier and bigger.
-So if you have a smaller ear, you might have some fit issue.
-But if you have a bigger ear like me, once you put them on your ear, you'll not feel any pain or discomfort thanks to the ergonomics of the semi-custom shape design they have.
+So if you have a smaller ear, you might have some fit issues.
+But if you have a bigger ear like me, once you put them on your ear, you’ll not feel any pain or discomfort thanks to the ergonomics of the semi-custom shape design they have.
 It will be very comfortable and secure on the ear as if you are wearing a CIEM.
-I have been wearing them for around 5-6 hours a day and I never feel any fatigue so far.
+I have been wearing them for around 5-6 hours a day and I never felt any fatigue so far.
 With their fitting, it makes their isolation very good too.

 However, they are still going to protrude from your ear due to their bulkiness, so they couldn’t be used for sleeping.